-Yes, subject to the director having some control over - or responsibility for - reporting the resignation.
-We commend the notion of attaching responsibility for the notice to a director so that a director cannot abrogate the reporting obligation to the company, which may be a mere, assetless shell.
-We support a similar approach to the existing s 286 of the Act which currently only imposes an obligation on the company to keep financial records (see our submission above at [1.2]).
+We agree with the proposed rebuttable presumption.
+A director must be responsible for reporting the resignation and cannot abrogate the reporting obligation to the company, which may be an assetless shell.
+We support a similar approach to the existing s 286 of the Ac (obligation to keep financial records).

-We also submit that directors should be able to avail themselves of a portal or e-register which an individual can search and consult to verify if he/she is a director of any company (including directorships of which the individual may not be aware).
-To fund this a yearly fee may be charged to directors which would require confirmation of directorships annually.
+There is value in the directors subscribing to a portal or register which can be searched by the public to verify whether an individual is a director of any company (including directorships of which the individual in question may not be aware).